taoi11/caf-gpt/src/prompts/doad/policyReader.md

 3. Identify sections relevant to the query
 4. Extract and format the relevant information in basic XML format
 5. Reply in full VERBATIM for the relevant section of the policy
+6. Reply with ALL the relevant sections of the policy

 When RELEVANT information is found, return your response in this XML format:
 <policy_extract>